BardisRenos/KaggleChallenge/README.md

 ### Choosing Deep Learing Model

-To train the images I choose a pre trained model.
+To train the dataset of images I choose a pre trained model.
 That has prove that produce high percentage of accuracy.
-Therefore ResNet50 is that I choose.
+Therefore **ResNet50** is that I choose.
 It has already trained weights for a different challenge.
-However, the tranfer learning has proved to produced higher accuracy comparing with a model that is trained from scratch.
+However, the tranfer learning has proved to produced higher accuracy comparing to a model that is trained from scratch.

+### Description

+ResNet-50 is a convolutional neural network that is 50 layers deep.
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database.
+The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
+As a result, the network has learned rich feature representations for a wide range of images.
+The network has an image input size of 224-by-224.

 <p align="center">
 <img src= "https://github.com/BardisRenos/Kaggle_Challenge/blob/master/ResNet.png" width="450" height="250" style=centerme>